TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 Because uibuilder lets you create custom middleware for both Express and Socket.IO, it is still possible to implement custom security just using uibuilder and Node-RED.

-**NOTE**: When managing sessions, do not forget that your users will rarely load a web page.
+?> **NOTE**: When managing sessions, do not forget that your users will rarely load a web page.
 Most communication happens via websockets, not http(s).
-Because of this, full, secure session management is actually quite hard.
+Because of this, full, secure session management is actually quite hard.<br><br> To help with this, uibuilder now implements a new HTTP(S) `ping` URL along with a `setPing` function in the front-end library.
+By passing an integer number of milliseconds argument to setPing, the client will access the ping endpoint every n ms. This could be used to keep a client session alive.

+Here are some other libraries that might be helpful in security middleware for uibuilder:

 * [iron-session](https://www.npmjs.com/package/iron-session#express) - Uses encrypted cookies for stateless sessions.
 * [Passport.js](https://www.passportjs.org/) - in theory, it should be possible to implement passport using express middleware.